 Figure 7 shows the vertical extent of the features discussed so far in vertical sections along the segment AB, defined in Figure 3.
-Figure 7(a) shows θ_0 , and the differences between the contours and colours on that panel can be interpreted as total accumulative heating over the preceding 24 hours.
-The most prominent feature in this panel is the strong cross-isentropic ascent between -20° E and -10° E, extending from near-surface levels (~ 800 hPa) to around 200 hPa.
-Much of the air reaching higher isentropic levels has come from a layer extending between 290 K and 320 K. The ascended air within this section seems to be somewhat separated into an upper region above $\theta = 325$ K and a lower region below $\theta = 320$ K. In the upper region, air originating at levels as low as $\theta < 300$ K (corresponding to pressures p < 800 hPa) has reached levels between 325 K and 335 K (250 < p < 350 [hPa]) over the course of 24 hours.
-This upper region is clearly part of the cold anomaly on the 330-K surface (Figure 3a) that was discussed previously.
-In the lower region, the ascending air from $\theta_0 < 300$ K has reached levels between 315 K and 320 K (400 < p < 500 [hPa]) during the same interval.
-This region constitutes part of the cold anomaly band that can be found along the tropospheric side of the upper-level ridge (Figure 3b).
+Figure 7(a) shows $\theta_0$ , and the differences between the contours and colours on that panel can be interpreted as total accumulative heating over the preceding 24 h.
+The most prominent feature in this panel is the strong cross-isentropic ascent between 20°W and $10^{\circ}$ W, extending from near-surface levels ( $\sim 800$ hPa) to around 200 hPa.
+Much of the air reaching higher isentropic levels has come from a layer extending between 290 and 320 K. The ascended air within this section seems to be somewhat separated into an upper region above $\theta = 325$ K and a lower region below $\theta = 320$ K. In the upper region, air originating at levels as low as $\theta$ < 300 K (corresponding to pressures p < 800 hPa) has reached levels between 325 and 335 K (250 hPa) over thecourse of 24 h.
+This upper region is clearly part of the cold anomaly on the 330 K surface (Figure 3(a)) which was discussed previously.
+In the lower region, the ascending air from $\theta_0 < 300$ K has reached levels between 315 and 320 K (400 hPa)during the same interval.
+This region constitutes part of the cold anomaly band which can be found along the tropospheric side of the upper-level ridge (Figure 3(b)).
 Despite the differences in the ascent rates for these two sections, both are consistent with common criteria used to identify WCBs through trajectory analysis (e.g. Eckhardt et al., 2004).
 The localized strong ascent just described is compensated by widespread weak tropospheric subsidence.